Etejerina/a-walk-in-python/day_5.md

 > A parameter is a variable in a method definition.
 When a method is called, the arguments are the data you pass into the method's parameters.

-Having said that, in Python function definitions, are called arguments, or *args* for short.
+Having said that, this values in Python function definitions, are called arguments, or *args* for short.

 Functions use the reserved word *def*, as follows.